 One way to get cheaper critical illness cover is to purchase it along with a conventional life insurance policy.
 While this will generally keep costs down, you should be aware that often you will only get a single pay-out with such a policy.
 This means that if you contract a serious illness, you will get your pay-out then, but will not get a further pay-out in the event of your death.

-Your critical illness cover will remain active until either the policy term comes to an end, or you can no longer afford to pay for your premiums – so you should make sure that you are going to be able to maintain payments constantly when you open up the policy.
+Your critical illness cover will remain active until either the policy term comes to an end, or you can no longer afford to pay for your premiums – so you should make sure that you'll be able to maintain payments constantly, irrespective of changed circumstances, when you start the policy.

 It is important to bear in mind that if either of these things happen without you falling ill, then you will not see any cash return on the premiums you’ve already paid.